Best Practices: Company Level Submittal Settings

 Why should I do this now?

-Much like fieldsets, defining custom fields now ensures project teams are capturing the data important to your business processes.
-Although custom fields can be added later, Procore does not yet support adding data to these fields in bulk for items already created.
+Much like fieldsets, defining fieldsets at the beginning of a project helps ensure that project teams are capturing the data important to your business processes.
+Although fieldsets can be added at any point during a project, Procore does not support adding data to fieldsets in bulk for existing submittals.

 Common Examples